Hello my dear friends, how was your weekend?

 So after the last coat of spray paint, I did a little recreational sanding.

-And let's just say it is so good for the soul to do a little recreational sanding.
+Let’s just say it is really good for the soul to do a little recreational sanding.

 We owe our crappy state more money in taxes???

 I gained three pounds last week even after sticking to my diet AND running three days a week?

 So let me tell you about the deal of the century.

 I needed six knobs to replace the original knobs on this cabinet.